Traumatic Disc Rupture from a Simple Fall

 My name is Cheryl.
 I had a fall in 2014.
 I was down at our waterfront, and coming back I hit my foot on one of those concrete barriers that prevent cars from moving to far.
 I hit it with my right toe and then my chin, as I "timbered" in to the curb.
 They did x-rays.
 They came up with Whiplash and a concussion.

 The fall caused a disc to have a problem, a traumatic rupture.
 As time progressed I would pick something up as simple as a spoon and sugar, and sometimes my hands would shake and it would drop and make a mess.
 I've dropped the milk taking it out of the fridge.
 I just had a lot of numbness and tingling and I had no power in my hands.
 I tried different types of non invasive treatments.
-What brought me to Princeton Brain and Spine was through my chiropractors recommendation.
+What brought me to Princeton Brain, Spine and Sports Medicine was through my chiropractors recommendation.
 I went and met Dr. Shah.... the whole team.
 I was very impressed.

 I knew I would be in good hands, and I would recommend them in a heartbeat.
 I can't sing their praises enough, down to anybody in the billing department.
 Each doctor has a team, and they're just very welcoming.
 You almost feel like you're the only patient.